The Mesothelioma Basics

 Railroad workers, ship and boat laborers, steel mill workers and school employees are also at a high risk.
 The risk is not limited to those who have direct contact with machinery or asbestos-containing products.
 In many cases, secretaries, supervisors and managers are exposed to asbestos.
 Family members are also vulnerable to asbestos through second-hand exposure.
 It takes between 20 to 50 years for the first signs and symptoms of the disease to develop.

 Malignant pleural mesothelioma is a rare, aggressive cancer that develops in the thin layer of tissue surrounding the lungs known as the pleura.
-The disease is caused primarily by the inhalation of microscopic asbestos fibers.
+The cause of mesothelioma is primarily by the inhalation of microscopic asbestos fibers.
 Once these fibers are inhaled, they can become lodged in the lining around the lungs.
 The fibers accumulate in the body, and cause cellular and genetic damage that can ultimately lead to cancer.

 It’s the most common of the four types of mesothelioma, accounting for about 75 percent of all cases diagnosed annually in the U.S. More than 2,000 people are diagnosed with this pleural cancer each year.